QuentinFuxa/Paper-notes/How Artificial Intelligence and machine learning research impacts payment card fraud detection: A survey and industry benchmark.md

 # How Artificial Intelligence and machine learning research impacts payment card fraud detection: A survey and industry benchmark

-This paper proposes a benchmark of published method, between 1990 and 2017, as if they were all implemented in an FMS (Fraud Management System) in 2017.\\
+This paper proposes a benchmark of published method, between 1990 and 2017, as if they were all implemented in an FMS (Fraud Management System) in 2017.

 Fraud vectors have until recently slowly evolved.
 Payments industry has tacitly accepted that the cost of fraud as an acceptable write-off cost of business.
 The fraud levels grew but were a disproportionately small portion of the bank profits.

+**Major challenges in real-world fraud detection**
+- Transparent decisions: Problem of ML is its opacity.
+Industry considers that it is only the timely understanding of new fraud vectors that will allow improved prevention methods to be put in place
+- Cost of fraud detection to the payments industry: Most FMS produce a large volume of 𝐴𝑙𝑒𝑟𝑡𝐷 that must be matched against available and costly human review resource and so the issue of prioritisation requires attention. a commercial decision must be made between these costs and the impact and savings by detecting fraud
+- Lack of large-scale and sensitive real-world datasets: Researchers have reported that the exchange of ideas in fraud detection and specifically in payment card fraud detection is severely limited due to security and privacy concerns.
+75% of the datasets are considered "small".
+The data held on each transaction including the CHD, the cardholder and merchant is sensitive.
+Even data available to an FMS is partial:
+  - A merchant : Only data of the transactions that have occured in their firm
+  - An issuer (customer's bank):  Only data on the transactions that have been undertaken on their issued card by the cardholder
+  - An acquirer (merchant’s bank): Only transactional information from the merchant along with information they keep on their merchants

 **Data and metrics**

-A key metric is the number of alert in day, 𝐴𝑙𝑒𝑟𝑡𝐷: There is an operational cost for such a process.
+Lack of data available for researchers.

 The data held on each transaction including the CHD, the cardholder and merchant is sensitive.
-Lack of data available for researchers.
 Even data available to an FMS is partial:
 - A merchant : Only data of the transactions that have occured in their firm
 - An issuer (customer's bank):  Only data on the transactions that have been undertaken on their issued card by the cardholder